AlexHartmann00/GDPR-Fine-Prediction/README.md

 # GDPR-Fine-Prediction
+## Contents
-*Analyses folder contains the script along with the dataset used.
+#*Analyses folder contains the script along with the dataset used.